 If you’re on your way to Yokohama or have time to spare while in Tokyo then it’s well worth checking out for something a bit different from the usual tourist attraction – completely free unless you decided to play any of the games.

 Update: A big welcome to readers from Reddit, Web Urbanist and Gizmodo!
-Be sure to checkout the related links below for more history on Kowloon Walled City and everything that it’s inspired.
-For future updates you can follow Randomwire on Twitter or Facebook.
+Be sure to check out the related links below for more history on Kowloon Walled City and everything that it’s inspired.